On this page you will find information on parliamentarians' travel under the parliamentary business resources (PBR) framework.

 - commercial aircraft

-Parliamentarians cannot claim scheduled commercial fares if they are:
+Parliamentarians cannot claim scheduled commercial fares for:

 Unscheduled commercial transport